 According to Chez, “a set rubric and requirements for candidates to make sure that everybody is being evaluated at a level playing field” matters most.
 For instance, in the interview process, what accommodations are you allowing for candidates?
 Are you even asking them if they need accommodations?

-Ensure these measures aren’t missed, as many may be uncomfortable to ask if they need extra support when it comes time to interview.
+Ensure these measures aren’t missed as a general diversity recruiting best practice, as many may be uncomfortable to ask if they need extra support when it comes time to interview.

 The last step is to look within at your internal teams and distributions.
 Who are you including in the screening process?
 Are they representative of a diverse group within your organization?